-Petr Šmerkl, an associate of the Prague office, is a member of the Banking, Finance & Capital Markets Practice Group.
+Petr Šmerkl, counsel of the Prague office, is a member of the Banking, Finance & Capital Markets Practice Group.
 He joined the Prague office as an advocate trainee in 2014, having completed post-graduate studies at University College London in the United Kingdom.

 Petr regularly provides advisory services to both international and local lenders, investors and companies in connection with international and domestic bank financing transactions.
 In addition, he represents both underwriters and issuers in connection with a range of debt and equity capital market products.

 Česká exportní banka and Komerční banka in connection with ECA covered financing of construction of five regional airports in Senegal.
 The transaction requires a deep knowledge of and experience with legal issues relating to bankability of complex EPC contracts involving a significant number of suppliers as well as to different ECA products, in particular the buyers' credit insurance and insurance of payments under advance payment guarantees.

 ING Bank and other MLAs in connection with the financing in excess of CZK 28 billion of a high-profile public-to-private acquisition by a regional sponsor.

 Erste Group Bank, Nova Ljubljanska banka and Nova Ljubljanska banka Prishtina and the European Bank for Reconstruction and Development in connection with Euler-Hermes-backed financing of the development and construction of three 35 MW wind power plants, located in the Mitrovica Municipality of northern Kosovo.

 Erste Group Bank in connection with providing long-term debt financing to support the construction, operation and maintenance of a 36 MW wind farm located near the village Bogoslovec in North Macedonia.